kn-owled-ge/DLN-Dist/README.md

 # DLN-Dist
-Code to work with the DLN distribution
+Code to work with the DLN distribution.
+See https://kn.owled.ge/DLN for theoretical derivations and usage examples.